codurance/site/src/_posts/2017-06-04-ncraft-in-20-pictures.md

 Developers are fun and keyboards are a good way to socialise.

-{% img /assets/custom/img/blog/ncraft-2017/bigdata-at-criteo.jpg "Fundamental Lessions: Know your dependencies, eliminate your dependency on the internet, use a cache" %}
+{% img /assets/custom/img/blog/ncraft-2017/bigdata-at-criteo.jpg "Fundamental Lessons: Know your dependencies, eliminate your dependency on the internet, use a cache" %}
 Big data can be so big [you DDOS yourself](http://ncrafts.io/speaker/SavarinAnna).